pranigopu/deepLearning-for-audio--music/deepLearning.md

 ## Formulas
 ### Receptive field
 Given that the receptive field of a neuron present in some layer $L$ is $r_n$ for layer $n$, what is the receptive field of the neuron for layer $n-1$? _Note that_ $r_0$ _is the input layer; hence, the lower the layer, the further it is from the final feature layer_.
-The formula for this is...
+The formula for this is:

 $r_{n-1} = s_n r_n + (k_n - s_n)$